Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 - Review the information shown in the grid.

-You can use the pick list to display valid options on many fields.
+You can use the pick list to show valid options on many fields.
 For some fields, the pick list includes any custom options configured in the customer’s Dayforce instance.

 - To make updates to data on the page: